Katie85/www.thecomfortcupboard.com.au/_drafts/food-safari-broome.md

 #### FOOD HIGHLIGHTS

-THE best mango smoothies you'll ever have from the Courthouse Markets and bulk papaya plus some pickled papaya (which was super delicious on crackers with cashew cream), oh, and some smoked salt plus mango chilli sauce, because, condiments\!
+THE best mango smoothies you'll ever have from the Courthouse Markets and bulk papaya plus some pickled papaya (which was super delicious on crackers with cashew cream), AND some smoked salt plus mango chilli sauce, because, condiments\!

 ![](/uploads/51c1f95b-58de-4306-b29a-0e9172fe2f0a-1-201-a.jpeg){: width="1230" height="1990"}

 Watching my little boy demolish half a papaya.
 He has entered a fussy stage so this was incredibly thrilling. \#mumthings

 Girls' lunch date with my little lady and we happened to be right next door to a crystal shop.
 Way to my heart.
-And I love when places do good salads; like proper mealy kind of salads, random ingredients, great dressing, large servings.
-Happy.
+And I love when places do good salads; like proper mealy kind of salads: random ingredients, great dressing, large servings.
+Happiness.

 ![](/uploads/68147672-6e71-454b-b281-79edbfcaf943-1-201-a.jpeg){: width="1156" height="1717"}